wgoulet/scim-keycloak-bridge/README.md

 - Adding/removing AWS provisioned users from AWS provisioned groups
 - Automatically removing users/groups provisioned to AWS when the users/groups are deleted from Keycloak.

+#### Experimental Features

+Based on early feedback, functionality to invoke a callback function when a user object is provisioned to AWS was added.
+See the 'scim_callbacks.py' module for more details.
+As this feature is flushed out more information will be added here.

 ## Help

 File issues in the Github issue tracker; I appreciate any feedback and welcome ideas for improving this project.